Petaling Jaya: City sections

 Petaling Jaya is divided into several sections.
 Some are subdivided into smaller neighbourhoods (kejiranan), for example SS5D.
 Some sections have their own names (SS1 as Kampung Tunku), while other sections are grouped together (SS3, SS4, SS5, SS6 and SS7 as part of Kelana Jaya).
 Besides that, Petaling Jaya also comprises the affluent township of Damansara.
-SS is not the same as Seksyen but as the short acronym for Sungai Way-Subang instead.
+Notably, SS does not stand for 'Seksyen'; rather it is the acronym for Sungai Way-Subang.

 Demographics

 As of the 2020 census, Petaling Jaya had a population of 771,687.
 In January 2024, the City Council of Petaling Jaya estimated that the city has a population of 807,879.
 With a population density of 8,300 inhabitants per square kilometre (22,000/sq mi), it is one of the most densely populated cities in the country.

 Petaling Jaya is one of the most ethnically diverse cities in the country, which includes the country's three major ethnic groups: the Malays, the Chinese, and the Indians, although the city also has a mix of different cultures including Eurasians, Kadazans, Ibans and other Indigenous races from around Malaysia.